JNR Subscription Subscription to the JNR is through membership of the INA - see membership page

 Figures/tables: Ideally, submit as EPS-compatible files, or as Excel files for tables.
 Each figure must be a separate file.

-Colour plates and diagrams can now only be published at extra cost to the authors.
-This can, however, be very effective for light microscopy illustration of nannoplankton - see example below - please consult the editor for rates etc. Colour figures and images can be included in PDF copies at no extra cost, but please ensure they are also clear as greyscale images.
+Colour plates and diagrams can usually only be published at extra cost to the authors.
+This can, however, be very effective for light microscopy illustration of nannoplankton - see example below - please consult the editor in chief for rates etc. Colour figures and images can be included in PDF copies at no extra cost, but please ensure they are also clear as greyscale images.

 Supplementary material can be submitted for publication on the INA WWW site.
 This can include data tables, colour images, additional images, additonal text documentation, etc. Material for WWW publication should be sent to the JNR editor.
 The web editor (Jeremy Young) will post all such data on the datafiles area of the INA WWW site, timed to coincide with print publication.